 Review the usage notes for specific tools to see the required state for the network topology.

-It is not recommended that you perform general editing work while the topology is disabled.
+It is not recommended to perform general editing work while the topology is disabled.
 Edits that occur while the network topology is disabled are not tracked by dirty areas.
 When a network topology is disabled, a single dirty area covering the network is created.
 Dirty areas also remain for any features with errors.
 When the network topology is enabled again, all outstanding edits are validated.

 When working with an enterprise geodatabase, the Input Utility Network can be from a service or a database connection.